-• Number and frequency of state/ tribal oversight audits conducted;
+Number and frequency of state/ tribal oversight audits conducted;

-• Number of sites where staff conducted audits, provided technical assistance, or conducted other oversight activities; and
+• Number of sites where staff conducted audits, provided technical assistance, or conducted other oversight activities; and cooperative agreements.

-• Number of staff conducting oversight audits, providing technical assistance, or conducting other oversight activities.
+Number of staff conducting oversight audits, providing technical assistance, or conducting other oversight activities.

-4. Reporting for RLF uses.
-Recipients with work plans that include funding for revolving loan fund (RLF) must include the information required by the terms and conditions for progress reporting under CERCLA section 104(k)(3) RLF cooperative agreements.
+5. Reporting required when using funding for an RLF.
+Recipients with work plans that include funding for revolving loan fund (RLF) must include the information required by the terms and conditions for progress reporting under CERCLA section 104(k)(3) RLF

-5. Reporting for Non-MOA states and tribes.
+- 6. Reporting for Non-MOA states and tribes.
 All recipients without a VRP MOA must report activities related to establishing or enhancing the four elements of the state's or tribe's response program.
 For each element state/tribes must report how they are maintaining the element or how they are taking reasonable steps to establish or enhance the element as negotiated in individual state/tribal work plans.
-For example, pursuant to CERCLA section 128(a)(2)(B), reports on the oversight and enforcement authorities/ mechanisms element may include:

-• A narrative description and copies of applicable documents developed or under development to enable the response program to conduct enforcement and oversight at sites.
+For example, pursuant to CERCLA section 128(a)(2)(B), reports on the oversight and enforcement authorities/mechanisms element may include: - A narrative description and copies of applicable documents developed or under development to enable the response program to conduct enforcement and oversight at sites.
 For example: